f4exb/cm256cc/README.md

 Include the cm256cc library in your project and cm256.h header in your program.
 Have a look at example programs `cm256_test.cpp`, `transmit.cpp`and `receive.cpp` in the `unit_test` folder for usage.
 Consult the `cm256.h header` for details on the encoding / decoding method.

+## Compilation

+This is a classical cmake project.
+You may install the software anywhere you like with the `-DCMAKE_INSTALL_PREFIX` definition on the cmake command line.

+The cmake file will try to find the best compiler optimization options depending on the hardware you are compiling this project.
+This may not be suitable if you intend to distribute the software or include it in a distribution.
+In this case you can use the `-DENABLE_DISTRIBUTION=1` define on the command line to have just SSSE3 optimization for the x86 based systems and still NEON optimization for arm or arm64.

 ## Usage